fabacab/fetlife-demographics/README.markdown

 # FetLife Demographics

-The FetLife Demographics user script displays a demographic breakdown of profiles that have RSVP'ed "yes" to a [FetLife.com](https://fetlife.com/) event, providing an at-a-glance view of who may be participating in the event.
+The FetLife Demographics user script collates demographic information about a user's friends or profiles that have RSVP'ed "yes" to a [FetLife.com](https://fetlife.com/) event, and displays totals based on groupings of age, sex, and role.
+This is a helpful metric in quickly determining whether a user is an objectifying troll (e.g., if they list themselves as a "male dom" and their friend list is overwhelmingly "female sub" profiles, ask yourself why this is so), as well as providing an at-a-glance overview of who may be participating in an event.

 ## System requirements